mcvine/mcvine/_sources/instruments/ARCS.txt

    More details of beam simulation can be found in :ref:`a different tutorial below <tut_arcs_beam>`

-After this step is finished, we should examine the output files, and then move back to the workflow directory::
+After this step is finished, we may optionally examine the output files (see the note below), and then move back to the workflow directory::

   $ cd ..